paralab/Saena_Public/README.md

 `https://software.seek.intel.com/performance-libraries`

+If install MKL separate form the intel compilers, then envirronment variable `MKLROOT` should be set to where `MKL` is installed.

 ## Installation instructions to use Saena as a stand-alone solver

 1- The CMakeLists.txt is written in a way to use Saena inside Nektar++.
 To use it as a stand-alone solver remove CMakeLists.txt and rename CMakeLists_standalone.txt to CMakeLists.txt.